Bicycle Accident Attorney Orange County

 - Turning into traffic abruptly and without signaling

-What Should I do Immediately After a Bike Accident?
+What Should Bicycle Riders Do Immediately After a Bike Accident?

-- Gain Composure: If you’re not incapacitated, step one after a bike accident is taking a deep breath, shaking off the adrenaline, and regaining your composure.
+- Gain Composure: If you are not incapacitated, step one after a bike accident is taking a deep breath, shaking off the adrenaline, and regaining your composure.

-- Check Yourself: Even if you can’t feel or see any glaring outward injuries, check yourself for any lacerations, bruises, or contusions.
+- Check Yourself: Even if you cannot feel or see any glaring outward injuries, check yourself for any lacerations, bruises, or contusions.
 They could be signs of internal issues.
-If necessary, seek medical help.
+If necessary, seek medical treatment.

 - Call 911: If injuries don’t require immediate hospitalization or medical attention, the next step is calling 911.
 At this point, ready your camera phone.

-- Get Info: If the driver stays, ask for their name.
-If witnesses are around, grab theirs too.
+- Get Information: If the driver stays, ask for their name.
+If witnesses are around, get their name too.

 - Tell Your Side: When an officer arrives, make sure your version of events is taken down.
-Sometimes, the police will take a statement from the driver and forget about the cycler.
+Sometimes, the police will take a statement from the driver for the police report and forget about the cyclist.

 - Call a Bicycle Accident Attorney: If you’re injured in any way, call an attorney as soon as possible.

-The most important rule at a bike accident scene is never to incriminate yourself.
-Don’t say it was your fault, don’t even insinuate it.
+The most important rule at a bike accident scene is to never incriminate yourself.
+Be cordial, but don’t admit fault.